prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 join db2.table3 t3 on pg1.clmn1=t3.clmn
 join db2.table4 t4 on pg2.clmn1=t4.clmn
 ```
 Now we group table1 and table2 based on catalog pg.
 The table3 and table4 group based on catalog db2.
 But here db2 catalog tables does not have a join criteria within the db2 catalog tables and all join criteria relay on another pg catalog.
 And so we should not pushdown db2 tables and need to revert back from the grouped list.
-For that we could build join relation for the grouped tables from the predicates and if there is no valid join relation that table could send back to source list by removing from grouping list
+For that we could build join relation for the grouped tables from the predicates and if there is no valid join relation that table would be send back to source list by removing it from the grouping list.

 6. Build join relation for the grouped tables from all the join predicates